lgingerich/stream-event-pipeline/README.md

 # Stream Event Pipeline

-This project processes stream events using a pipeline architecture consisting of two main components: `indexer` and `persistence`.
+This project processes stream events from blockchain contract logs using a pipeline architecture consisting of two main components: `indexer` and `persistence`.
 Kafka serves as the message broker facilitating communication between these components.

 ## Components

--   **Indexer (`indexer/`)**: This component is responsible for consuming raw data streams, processing them, and preparing them for storage.
+-   **Indexer (`indexer/`)**: This component is responsible for consuming raw blockchain data, decoding logs, and preparing them for storage.
 More details can be found in the [indexer README](./indexer/README.md).
--   **Persistence (`persistence/`)**: This component receives processed data from the indexer via Kafka and handles saving it to Postgres.
+-   **Persistence (`persistence/`)**: This component receives processed data from the indexer via Kafka and saves it to Postgres.
 More details can be found in the [persistence README](./persistence/README.md).

+## Functionality

+-   **ABI Handling:** Loads all ABIs from the designated directory.
+Handles topic hash collisions (identical event signatures in different ABIs) by storing all matches.
+-   **Multi-Contract Monitoring:** Fetching logs efficiently for multiple distinct contract addresses is untested and likely requires further development.

 ## Getting Started